tgrippa/flickr_api_scripts/README.md

 ![](Illustrations/photo_locations.png)

 **TODO :**

-- Take as input a shapefile with the Area Of Interest (AOI) as polygon, and compute automatically the coordinates of the initial bbox (using shapely).
-- After each loop of subdivision of the initial bbox, check if bboxes are completely outside the AOI.
-If yes, remove them to avoid unnecessary subdivision.
-- Return only photo locations which are completely inside the AOI polygon.
 - Return a .csv file with list of distinct user_id that could be used as input in Extract\_InfoUsers\_Flickr.py.

 ------